The domestic adoption process consists of many steps until an adoptive family is able to wrap their arms around their newborn.

 This waiting period can be difficult for some adoptive families, so it is important to approach it the right way.

 In a healthy approach, the adoptive family maintains their normal lifestyle, keeps their adoption private to only close family members and friends, and perhaps takes up new hobbies to help keep their minds occupied, all while being prepared for when they do receive “the call.”

-The adoptive family must remain in the state until Interstate Compact for the Placement of Children (ICPC) paperwork clears, which usually takes between 7 to 10 business days.
+Complete ICPC – If your adoption occurs across state lines, you must remain in the state until Interstate Compact for the Placement of Children (ICPC) paperwork clears, which usually takes between 7 to 10 business days.

-Once the hearing is finished, the adoptive family is granted legal custody of the child and awarded the adoption decree, and the domestic adoption process is complete.
+Once the finalization hearing is finished, the adoptive family is granted legal custody of the child and awarded the adoption decree, and the domestic adoption process is complete.

-©2013 American Adoptions - All Rights Reserved
+©2017 American Adoptions - All Rights Reserved